Europe Braces for Rationing Risks in Russian Gas Showdown

 Germany is at the epicenter of the crisis.
 It’s where Nord Stream links to the European gas grid, and the country’s homes and factories are heavily dependent on the fuel after decades building up a reliance on Russian energy.

-Germany’s gas reserves are 83% full and even reaching the country’s 95% target would cover less than three months of heating, industrial and power demand if Russia cuts off supplies completely, Mueller said.
-His agency, known as BNetzA, would control gas distribution if an emergency is declared.
+Germany’s gas reserves are filling up fast, but even reaching the country’s 95% target would cover less than three months of heating, industrial and power demand if Russia cuts off supplies completely, according to Mueller.
+His agency, the country’s energy regulator known as BNetzA, would control gas distribution if an emergency is declared.

 Chancellor Olaf Scholz’s coalition is concluding a two-day retreat on Wednesday, as it seeks to rescue a bungled effort to pass on higher costs to consumers.